 There is a 5-year statutory period for filing duty drawback claims which can be submitted to one of the drawback offices in Chicago, Houston, New York, or San Francisco.

-C J International is a licensed Customs broker with specialized knowledge of duty drawback and can help guide you in processing all types of drawback entries.
 Get started by contacting us with details about your shipments, the type of drawback claim you are looking at, and any questions you have!

 Contact Shannon Alexander, LCB CCS | firstname.lastname@example.org | 502-380-8400 | or send us a message below!